tildebyte/ChucK-plugin-for-ST3/README.md

 ## Features

 #### Build command
-- ChucK Build command (initial Build command by Sharov Anton).
+ChucK Build command (initial Build command by Sharov Anton).

 - Goto error (bound to F4).
+When you encounter an error in your ChucK progream, if ChucK was able to provide the line on which the error occured, then hitting f4 will navigate the sublime editor to that line.

 #### Syntax Highlighting
-- Syntax definition/coloring (Nathan Leiby, based on textmate support by [tasmo](http://tasmo.github.com/ChucK.tmbundle)).
+Syntax definition/coloring (Nathan Leiby, based on textmate support by [tasmo](http://tasmo.github.com/ChucK.tmbundle)).

 #### Completions
 We've assembled most of the names of objects and methods that appear in the ChucK language.
-This helps you if you don't want to type so much or can't recall the names of the built-in stuff.
+This helps you type less and show correct spelling of the built-in stuff.
+Very much a work in progress.

-- this is a work in progress by quaestor and zeffii.

 #### Snippets.
-(short) commonly used syntactical structures are available with only a few keystrokes.
+Often short, commonly used, syntactical structures can be inserted with only a few keystrokes.
 (examples)

 #### Doc Search